akufarish/akufarish/README.md

 ###

-<p align="left">My name is Muhammad Farish Asqalani and I'm a college students from Politeknik Negeri Banjarmasin</p>
+<p align="left">My name is Muhammad Farish Asqalani and I'm a college students at Politeknik Negeri Banjarmasin</p>

 ###